-“Given the harmful drinking patterns in Ireland and the propensity to binge drink, there is a substantial risk of neurological damage to the fetus resulting in Fetal Alcohol Spectrum Disorders (FASD).
+“Given the harmful drinking patterns in Ireland and the propensity to binge drink, there is a substantial risk of neurological damage to the foetus resulting in Foetal Alcohol Spectrum Disorders (FASD).
 Therefore, it is in the child’s best interest for a pregnant woman not to drink alcohol during pregnancy.”

-Drinking heavily during pregnancy can also increase the chances of complications during pregnancy and childbirth, as well as increasing the risk of miscarriage and stillbirth.
-A leaflet on women and alcohol published by the Health Promotion Unit-advises that there is no known safe level of alcohol use during pregnancy and that women should stop drinking during this time. [iii] It makes the following points:
+In addition, drinking heavily during pregnancy can increase the chances of complications during pregnancy and childbirth, as well as increasing the risk of miscarriage and stillbirth.

 What needs to happen?